george24601/notes/py/misc.md

 we recommend the original form with the fully-qualified names because it's a lot easier to determine where a function or attribute came from.o

-String literals can be enclosed by either double or single quotes, although single quotes are more commonly used

 Unlike Java, the '+' does not automatically convert numbers or other types to string form.
 The str() function converts values to a string form so they can be combined with other strings

-There is no ++ operator, but +=, -=, etc. work.

  A "raw" string literal is prefixed by an 'r' and passes all the chars through without special treatment of backslashes, so r'x\nx' evaluates to the length-4 string 'x\nx'.
 A 'u' prefix allows you to write a unicode string literal